Tarrasch/millers-test/README.markdown

-It should be clear from my complexity analysis that I basically try to mix and match the figures and subfigures in all possible ways, and rank each image comparison (say A to B) by how good one could match it with the other image comparison (say C to 4).
-This solution tries everything, so it should never miss a correct solution, as long as it can compare the values of the images properties in a good way.
+It should be clear from my complexity analysis that I basically try to mix and match the figures and subfigures in all possible ways, and rank each figure comparison (say A to B) by how good one could match it with the other figure comparison (say C to 4).
+My algorithm tries everything, so it should never miss a correct solution, as long as it can compare the values of the figures properties in a good way.

 So if we compare AB to C4, we look at the before-after values of AB and see if we can match up them with before-after values of C4.
-If a circle turned to a rectangle from A to B, we have a before-after value of `circle-becomes-rectangle` in our AB image comparison.
+If a circle turned to a rectangle from A to B, we have a before-after value of `circle-becomes-rectangle` in our AB comparison.
 When we do a comparison comparison between AB and C4, a matching before-after value is looked after in C4.